cryptomator/docs/source/hub/setup.rst

 .. _hub/setup/keycloak:

-Adding Users
+Create Users
 ------------

-While Cryptomator Hub manages access to vaults, it does not manage users directly.
+Cryptomator Hub uses *Keycloak* to manage users and groups.
-Instead, it uses Keycloak, an open source identity and access management solution for this task.
+Keycloak is an open source identity and access management solution.
-Section :ref:`hub/user-management` explains how to access Keycloak from Cryptomator Hub and manage users.
+Section :ref:`hub/user-management` explains how to access Keycloak from Cryptomator Hub and use it.